Bogenfels

 Bogenfels is a location in the coastal Namib Desert of Namibia, noted for its natural rock formations (hence the name, which means "arch rock" in German).
 The main formation is a 55 m high rock arch close to the coast.
 It is not easily accessible, due to the terrain and its location within a restricted diamond-mining area Sperrgebiet, at 27° 28'S, about 95 km south of Lüderitz and 32 km south of Pomona but there are official guided tours.

 Geology

 With its highest point at 55 m above sea level, the formation is a mix of hard dolomite and soft shale.

-Town
+Settlement

 A settlement developed in the area after diamonds were discovered.
 In 1950, it was evacuated and has remained a ghost town since.
-A narrow-gauge railway line once ran to Kolmanskop.

-Philately

-From 1931 to 1996, South West Africa and later Namibia issued postage stamps depicting the Bogenfels.
+A private narrow-gauge electrified railway once served the diamond mining industry.
+It ran 119 km via Pomona to Kolmanskop and was powered by a 1.5 MW power station in Lüderitz.
+It was completed in 1913 but destroyed in World War I in 1915 by South African troops.